Moscow court orders Kremlin foe Navalny to prison - WTMJ

 “I came back to Moscow after I completed the course of treatment,” Navalny said at Tuesday’s hearing.
 “What else could I have done?”

-Navalny’s jailing has triggered massive protests across Russia for the past two weekends, with tens of thousands taking to the streets to demand his release and chant slogans against Putin.
+Navalny’s jailing triggered massive protests across Russia for the past two weekends, with tens of thousands taking to the streets to demand his release and chant slogans against Putin.
 Police detained over 5,750 people Sunday, including more than 1,900 in Moscow, the biggest number the nation has seen since Soviet times.
-Most were released after being handed a court summons, and they face fines or jail terms of seven to 15 days.
-Several people faced criminal charges over alleged violence against police.
+Most were released after being handed a court summons, and they face fines or jail terms of seven to 15 days, although several face criminal charges of violence against police.

 “I am fighting and will keep doing it even though I am now in the hands of people who love to put chemical weapons everywhere and no one would give three kopecks for my life,” Navalny said.

-Navalny’s team called for another demonstration Tuesday outside the Moscow courthouse, but police were out in force, cordoning off the nearby streets and making random arrests.
+Navalny’s team called for a demonstration Tuesday outside the Moscow courthouse, but police were out in force, cordoning off nearby streets and making random arrests.
 More than 320 people were detained, according to the OVD-Info group that monitors arrests.

 Some Navalny supporters still managed to approach the building.
-A young woman climbed a large pile of snow across the street from the courthouse and held up a poster saying “Freedom to Navalny.”
+A young woman climbed a pile of snow across the street and held up a poster saying “Freedom to Navalny.”
 Less than a minute later, a police officer took her away.

+Before the ruling, authorities also cordoned off Red Square and other parts of central Moscow, as well as Palace Square in St. Petersburg, anticipating protests.
+Police flooded the centers of both cities..

 In court, Navalny thanked protesters for their courage and urged other Russians not to fear repression.